super-turbo-society/turbo-docs/docs/quick-start/index.md

         - Download the 64-bit release for [Windows GNU](https://turbo.computer/bin/turbo-0.2.1-x86_64-pc-windows-gnu/turbo.exe.zip).
         - Unzip the file and move `turbo.exe` into `/usr/local/bin`.

-        **In your MinGW shell**, verify the installation with:
+        **Open your MinGW shell**.
+Verify your installation with the following command:

         ```bash
         turbo -h
         ```

-        If successful, you'll see `turbo`'s help documentation:
+        If successful, it will output `turbo`'s help documentation.

-        ```bash
-        Run Turbo games natively on desktop

-        Usage: turbo.exe <COMMAND>

-        Commands:
-        init  Initializes a new Turbo project in Rust
-        run   Runs a Rust Turbo project
-        help  Print this message or the help of the given subcommand(s)

-        Options:
-        -v, --version  Print version
-        -h, --help     Print help
-        -V, --version  Print version
-        ```

     </TabItem>